Hard Goods Rhizome Barrier

 We offer the best tools designed and made in Japan for working with

 bamboo.
 These tools should be used carefully.
-Bamboo is easy to work
+Bamboo is easy to work with

-when cutting or splitting bamboo.
+splitting bamboo.

 Bamboo Services